akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

 }
 ```

-In the above example, we have a global channel `stopHTTPServerChan` of type `bool`.
-In the `main()` function, let's a make a channel that has a type of `bool` and assign it to our global variable `stopHTTPServerChan`.
+In the above example, we have a global channel `stopHTTPServerChan` (line 13) of type `bool`.
+In the `main()` function, let's a make a channel that has a type of `bool` and assign it to our global variable `stopHTTPServerChan` (line 34).
+When the server starts it won't end abruptly, because of `<-stopHTTPServerChan` (line 58), the program waits here till a boolean signal is received.
+Under `ExitHandler()` send a signal a boolean signal as `stopHTTPServerChan <- true` (line 30, this could also be `false`), so whenever you go to `http://127.0.0.1:8000/exit` a signal is sent to `stopHTTPServerChan`, once the boolean value is received, the wait is over then it proceeds to the next line.

 ## Using with Context